GowthamGirithar/Go-modules/README.md

 Please have a look into test cases for handlers, models to understand the same (comments are added for learning)

 Consider that you have a method to parse the excel data and in test you should have the sample files.
 Go recommends creating a testdata directory inside your package.This directory is ignored when you run or build your package using standard go command.

+* go test -> executes test in current directory
+* go test ./...  -> executes test which matches for all the directory
+* go test ./... -cover -> displays coverage